-Flights are booked, your bags are packed, passport is ready, and you are ready for your next trip!
+Flights are booked, your bags are packed, your passport is ready, and you are ready for your next trip!

-You're feeling that travel rush, looking forward to what you're going to see, where you will stay, and you're ready to eat amazing food!
+You're feeling that travel rush, looking forward to what you're going to see, and where you will stay, and you're ready to eat amazing food!

 However, how do you find the best restaurants when traveling as a vegan?
 How can you ensure you have the best experience possible?

-You'll never forget the meal experiences that you have in different cities.
+You'll never forget the meal experiences that you have had in different cities.
 The new ambiance, flavors, and language all contribute to a memorable moment.

 Today I'm here to tell you that, yes!
 It's possible to have this experience if you follow a vegan diet.

 So what's the first step to enjoying the local vegan cuisine while traveling?

 Trust me, you will have a much better time if you pre-plan at least a few places you want to try.

 Although Google searching is one of the best ways to find vegan restaurants, I'm a firm believer in digging a little deeper if you want to enjoy the true local cuisine.

 Sometimes the top-ranked search results for vegan restaurants can be westernized food like burgers, acai bowls, soups, etc.